-Commercial.
-A land use classification that permits facilities for the buying and selling of commodities and
+21 Commercial.
+A land use classification that permits facilities for the buying and selling of 22 commodities and services.
+23

-Commercial Recreation Facility, Indoor.
-Establishments providing indoor amusement and entertainment services for a fee or admission charge, including: Bowling alleys, coin-operated amusement arcades, dance halls, clubs and ballrooms, electronic game arcades (video games, pinball, etc.), ice skating and roller skating, and pool and billiard rooms as primary uses.
+24 Commercial Recreation Facility, Indoor.
+Establishments providing indoor amusement and entertainment services for a fee or admission charge, including: Bowling alleys, coin-operated amusement arcades, dance halls, clubs and 26 ballrooms, electronic game arcades (video games, pinball, etc.), ice skating and roller skating, and pool and billiard rooms as primary uses.
 This use does not include adult-oriented businesses, which are separately defined.
 Four or more electronic games or coin-operated amusements in any establishment, or a premises where fifty percent or more of the floor area is occupied by amusement devices, are considered an electronic game arcade as described in this definition; three or fewer machines are not considered a land use separate from the primary use of the site.

-Commercial Recreation Facility, Outdoor.
-A facility for various outdoor recreational activities, where a fee is charged for use.
-Examples include: Amusement and theme parks, go-cart tracks, golf driving ranges, miniature golf courses, and water slides.
-May also include commercial facilities customarily associated with the above outdoor commercial recreational uses, including bars and restaurants, video game arcades, etc.
+32 Commercial Recreation Facility, Outdoor.
+A facility for various outdoor recreational activities, where a fee is 33 charged for use.
+Examples include: Amusement and theme parks, go-cart tracks, golf driving ranges, miniature golf 34 courses, and water slides.
+May also include commercial facilities customarily associated with the above outdoor 35 commercial recreational uses, including bars and restaurants, video game arcades, etc.

-Commercial Zoning District.
+37 Commercial Zoning District.
 Any of the commercial zoning districts established by Section 13.20.020.

-Common/Larger Plan of Development or Sale.
-A contiguous area, plan area, specific plan, subdivision or any other project site that has evaluated storm water management and may be phased in the future or where multiple, distinct construction activities may be taking place at different times under one plan.
+39 Common/Larger Plan of Development or Sale.
+A contiguous area, plan area, specific plan, subdivision 40 or any other project site that has evaluated storm water management and may be phased in the future or 41 where multiple, distinct construction activities may be taking place at different times under one plan.
+42 communities, and by the State Department of Housing and Community Development (HCD) for nonentitled jurisdictions.
+This grant allots money to cities and counties for housing rehabilitation and community development, including public facilities and economic development.

-Community Center.
-A multi-purpose meeting and recreational facility typically consisting of one or more meeting or multi-purpose rooms, kitchen and/or outdoor barbecue facilities, that are available for use by various groups for such activities as meetings, parties, receptions, dances, etc.
+43 Community Center.
+A multi-purpose meeting and recreational facility typically consisting of one or more meeting 44 or multi-purpose rooms, kitchen and/or outdoor barbecue facilities, that are available for use by various groups for 45 such activities as meetings, parties, receptions, dances, etc. 46

 Community Development Block Grant (CDBG).
-A grant program administered by the U.S. Department of Housing and Urban Development (HUD) on a formula basis for entitlement communities, and by the State Department of Housing and Community Development (HCD) for non-entitled jurisdictions.
-This grant allots money to cities and counties for housing rehabilitation and community development, including public facilities and economic development.
+A grant program administered by the U.S. 47 Department of Housing and Urban Development (HUD) on a formula basis for entitlement 48

-Community Equity.
-Justice and fairness in Town policy where all members are afforded the same societal benefits and participation.
+5 Community Equity.
+Justice and fairness in Town policy where all members are afforded the same 6 societal benefits and participation.

-Community Noise Equivalent Level (CNEL), A 24-hour energy equivalent level derived from a variety of single-noise events, with weighting factors of 5 and 10 dBA applied to the evening (7 PM to 10 PM) and nighttime (10 PM to 7 AM) periods, respectively, to allow for the greater sensitivity to noise during these
+8 Community Noise Equivalent Level (CNEL).
+A 24-hour energy equivalent level derived from a 9 variety of single-noise events, with weighting factors of 5 and 10 dBA applied to the evening (7 PM 10 to 10 PM) and nighttime (10 PM to 7 AM) periods, respectively, to allow for the greater sensitivity 11 to noise during these hours.